wmde/wikibase-release-pipeline/deploy/README.md

 🎉 Congratulations!
 You can now access your instance via https://wikibase.example.
 Make sure to adjust your domain name accordingly.

 > 💡 If anything goes wrong, you can run `docker logs <CONTAINER_NAME>` to see some helpful error messages.
-In case you run into some issues in this step, please make sure to [reset the configuration] (#resetting-the-configuration) after fixing the error.
+In case you run into some issues in this step, please make sure to [reset the configuration](#resetting-the-configuration) after fixing the error.

 ### Stopping